 This book contains stories, essays, poems and dramatic monologues by some of Alberta’s best writers.
 The pieces are far ranging in their subject matter, from relationship narratives to insights about landscape, from rainy day noir to futuristic card games, from the power of chocolate to reflections on art and identity.
-It is safe to say you can expect the unexpected.

 About the Editor